Travis McGee – A Bates Starcraft

 A dedicated owners club was formed in 1993 by Star Craft enthusiasts and members of the Bates family.
 The club holds regular events and is a good source of information and support in maintaining a classic motor-cruiser.

 This Star Craft, now named Travis McGee but originally Penny Princess, has benefitted for more than thirty years from owners committed to maintaining it in first class running order.
 Acquired by the previous owners in 1986, she underwent an extensive restoration and sympathetic modernisation.
 Her present owner has lavished extensive care and attention on the boat over the last 21 years.
 Having purchased her in fine condition in 1998, he addressed the one major aspect of the boat untouched in the previous restoration, her power and propulsion system.
 In 2000, the decision was made to replace the entire system, converting to diesel fuel for safety reasons.
 A six-month winter project was carried out by a leading specialist Thames boatbuilding firm, Dennetts of Chertsey, with extensive experience of working on Star Craft.
 It involved the installation on new engine beds of twin 50 hp Nanni Diesel engines coupled to new Technodrive gearboxes, new drive couplings, propshafts, stern tubes, specially cast P-brackets and propellers.
 Larger rudders were also specially cast to match the new propulsion system, delivering exceptional steering and control response.
 A new Morse combined engine/gearbox control system was installed.
 This propulsion system has operated since installation requiring only routine maintenance and with absolute reliability, providing smooth, powerful and economical cruising over many years.
+Our research experiments show that Levitra should be bought by men who are first faced with an erection disorder, those who regularly experience difficulties in achieving an erect state or are dissatisfied with the quality, men for whom erection pills are a necessity to have an intimate life and for treatment with a course or long-term normalisation of male potential.
+Read more about this on https://blog.jobmedic.co.uk/levitra-vardenafil.

 Subsequently, new custom stainless fresh water and waste water tanks were installed together with a smart electric flush WC.
 An Eberspacher heating system provides heat to the calorifier (in addition to the starboard engine, when running) and central heating.
 The hull and superstructure have been carefully and properly maintained on a regular basis.